 Category 40 - Worker Protection Standard

-Category 41 - Commercial mosquito Control
+Category 41 - Commercial Mosquito Control

 Does the State of Georgia offer reciprocity with other states?

 Yes!
 Georgia’s reciprocal agreement with other states allows for Georgia licenses to be renewed based on your satisfying the other state’s re-certification requirements.
-It is your responsibility to notify the State of Georgia within 90 days of expiration of your license if these requirements are met.
+It is your responsibility to notify the State of Georgia within 90 days of the expiration of your license if these requirements are met.
 The Georgia Department of Agriculture Pesticide Program reciprocates Commercial Pesticide Licenses with states with an EPA pesticide program if the license category concurs with the State of Georgia.